tarantool/doc/doc/contributing/contributing.rst

 Here are some of the tools created by the Tarantool team:

 * `ansible-cartridge <https://github.com/tarantool/ansible-cartridge>`_:
-  An Ansible role to deploy Cartridge applications.
+  an Ansible role to deploy Cartridge applications.
 * `cartridge-cli <https://github.com/tarantool/cartridge-cli>`_:
-  A CLI utility for creating applications, launching clusters locally on Cartridge, and solving operation problems.
+  a CLI utility for creating applications, launching clusters locally on Cartridge, and solving operation problems.
 * `tarantool-operator <https://github.com/tarantool/tarantool-operator>`_:
-  A Kubernetes operator for cluster orchestration.
+  a Kubernetes operator for cluster orchestration.

 These tools can be installed via standard package managers:
 ``ansible galaxy``, ``yum``, or ``apt-get``.